Vili Milisits: Early life and career

 The Milisits family escaped the Hungarian Revolution in 1956 and migrated to Adelaide, South Australia.
-Their first home was a modest place in Carrington Street in the city.
+Their first home was a modest place on Carrington Street in the city.
 Vili left school aged 14 to work at Kazzy's Cake Shop in Burnside, run by fellow countryman Kazzy Ujvari.
-After completing his apprenticeship he ventured to open his own Continental cake shop using rented equipment and employing his fiancée, Rosemary and his sister, as he was unable to secure a bank loan.
+After completing his apprenticeship he ventured to open his own Continental cake shop using rented equipment and employing his fiancée, Rosemary and his sister, as he could not secure a bank loan.
 (His sister later opened her own patisserie, "Olga's Cakes", in Leigh Street, Adelaide).
 Around 1965 he purchased a home at 14 Manchester Street, Mile End, which doubled as a bakery.

 In 1978 Milisits expanded his range to include Australian-style pies and pasties, but with pastry and spices more to his own taste.
-Business steadily grew and he owned much of the property along Manchester Street and has 200 employees in Adelaide, and has expanded interstate.
+Business steadily grew and he owned much of the property along Manchester Street, has 200 employees in Adelaide, and has expanded interstate.

 Vilis Café

 Vili's Café, on Manchester Street, Mile End, is a restaurant where any of the bakery's range may be purchased for consumption or to take away.
 There is also a range of simple meals and alcoholic beverages available at sensible prices to be served at the tables.

 One of the few places in Adelaide where Adelaide's traditional pie floater is still served, the café is open 24 hours, every day of the year and attracts a large cross-section of Adelaide's population.
 It is popularly known as the "Café de Vilis", a punning reference to Harry's Cafe de Wheels of Sydney.
-A second Vili's cafe opened on Main North Road at Blair Athol.
+Three other Vili's cafe locations have since opened, in Blair Athol, Elizabeth and Hillcrest.